Kowloon Hong Kong Travel Guide

 Summer temperatures feel very hot due to high humidity, posing a heatstroke risk.

 Stay hydrated and seek shade.
-During winter it is generally mild, but the dampness can make cooler days feel quite chilly.
+The winter season is generally mild, but the dampness can make cooler days feel quite chilly.

-Stay hydrated and seek shade during the hottest parts of the day.
+Stay hydrated and seek shade when it's hottest day.
 Wear light, ventilated clothing.

 Match your activities to the best seasonal conditions.

-October to December (autumn) offers the most pleasant, dry weather, making it ideal for exploring outside.
+October to December (autumn) offers the most pleasant, dry weather, making it perfect for discovering outside.

-Show evidence of sufficient funds for your time in Kowloon.
+Show proof of enough money for your time in Kowloon.

 Complete your arrival card accurately.